dart-lang/site-www/src/tools/dart-compile.md

   Instead, you can use the [`dart run` command][dart-run], which uses the Dart VM's JIT (just-in-time) compiler — a feature that's especially useful during development.
-  For more information on AOT (ahead-of-time) and JIT compilation, see the [platforms discussion](/overview#platform).
+  For more information on AOT and JIT compilation, see the [platforms discussion](/overview#platform).
 {{site.alert.end}}